 Specific course topics might include writing advertising copy and identifying audiences, as well as grammar, creative writing and persuasive writing.
 Many degree programs include courses that help a student develop a portfolio, which is useful for demonstrating skills and creativity when searching for a job.

 As a copywriter, your task will be to write engaging, persuasive, and informative material.
 Employers prefer candidates with a bachelor's degree in English or related major.
 Salaries differ based upon experience and other factors.
-Job growth of around 3.4% is expected, which is slower than average due to high competition.
+Job growth of around 6% is expected, which is faster than average due to high competition.